MaverickTC/Wifi-Performance-Analysis-NS3/README.md

 There is only uplink traffic in the network which uses the TCP protocol.
 The total load of the STAs is a parameter (totalLoadPercent) which is given as a percentage of the raw data rate of 20 MHz, 1x1 MIMO which is selected as: 50%, 80%, and 90%.

-The result of the project given in the files.
+The result of the project given in the bottom. ⬇️

 [ProjectPdf.pdf](https://github.com/MaverickTC/WifiPerformanceAnalysis/files/8209236/ProjectPdf.pdf)